vikram2580/lab-test/README.md

 #student-2
 Name - Reetika
 Student Id - 101501507

+Instructions for Project installing and running:-

+1-First install dependencies by use - npm install
-To start Web app use : npm run start:app
+2-TO start backend server use : npm run start:server
-TO start backend server use : npm run start:server
+3-To start Web app use : npm run start:app